 In the past, dog waste was among the more valuable manures farmers spread on fields, but the discovery of germ theory put an end to the use of uncomposted waste.
 A few places have experimented with large-scale pet waste composting, but municipal composting programs rarely accept pet waste with other organics.
 When residents don’t comply with rules for existing composting programs, cities can hardly be blamed for not trusting them to compost pet waste safely at home.
 But it is technically possible for those who are really serious about zero waste, and who are willing and able to make the commitment to safety.

-To destroy pathogens, compost must reach 145 F and maintain that temperature for several days.
+To destroy pathogens, compost must reach 145 degrees Fahrenheit and maintain that temperature for several days.
 However, there is no guarantee that even a well-managed home compost pile will kill all bacteria and parasites.

 Never use compost from pet waste on food crops or where small children play.
 The USDA’s Fairbanks study developed detailed guidelines for safely composting dog waste at home.
 They found that such a system required at least 10 dogs.